loonwerks/CASE/TA5/tool-assessment-4/readme.md

 This example illustrates use of the high assurance CakeML programming language to program AADL component application logic.
 HAMR can integrate CakeML-programmed components with C-programmed components.
 This concept is illustrated with a simple example that incorporates CakeML-programmed components that utilize the Collins CASE Attestation Framework from the University of Kansas.
 The Collins CASE SPLAT framework which auto-generates cyber-resiliency filters and monitors also generates CakeML-implemented components.
 Thus, this example illustrates the basic CakeML integration strategy used in several ways within the Collins CASE tools.

-_Just need to adapt/clean-up our attestation gate micro-example_

 [Attestation Gate](cakeml/attestation-gate)

 ### Phase 1 Example